brunoluiz/brunoluiz.github.io/content/blog/2020/sep/getting-good-code-reviews/index.md

 If there is a ticket, replicating some bits in the description might be helpful as well.
 Someone might need to come back to it after months, or even other teams might want to peek into it.
 Most likely, just a few will remember details and this description could be of huge help in these moments.

-# Continuous integration: automation, automation, automation...
+# Continuous integration: automation, automation, automation

 ![Release automation](circleci-screenshot.png)